FGRaptor/Crude_Transport_Belt/README.md

 ## Credits

-All proper credits and copyright to Wube Software and Factorio for the base game graphics, of which I modified the Fast transport belt for this mod
+- Wube Software and Factorio, for the base game graphics, of which I adjusted some for this mod

+- I had the [New Gear Girl Character ](https://mods.factorio.com/mod/NewGirlCharacter) mod installed when making the screenshots, as you can see, just because I like the mod.
+It is not related to my mod otherwise and I am not using anything from the mod.
+I recommend it though.